 - beneficiary names

-- o beneficiary addresses
+- beneficiary addresses

-- o the purpose for which the grant was awarded
+- the purpose for which the grant was awarded

-- o the maximum amount awarded.
+- the maximum amount awarded.

 The publication can exceptionally be waived (on reasoned and duly substantiated request), if there is a risk that the disclosure could jeopardise your rights and freedoms under the EU Charter of Fundamental Rights or harm your commercial interests.